 The Socialize ACE™ trains the ability to Focus and sustain attention, and the ability to understand experiences (Neureka!) by putting together various types of perceptions, memories, and other information into a unified event.
 The individual with autistic issues, including Social Brain Dysfunction (SBD), lacks well developed and integrated systems to do this, the SBD sufferer has great difficulty making sense of their experience, and has problems learning appropriate behaviors.

-Normalization after training indicated by highly significant (p = .006) improvements in the total T score, a decrease from 83.5 to 71.0 in their parents’ ratings, bringing the group average 51.0% closer to the normal score boundary of 59. “p” is the probability this occurred by chance–called the significance level.
+Normalization after training indicated by highly significant (p = .006) improvements in the total T score, a decrease from 83.5 to 71.0 in their parents’ negative ratings, bringing the group average 51.0% closer to the normal score boundary of 59. “p” is the probability this occurred by chance–called the significance level.
 The smaller the better.

 Major Changes in Younger Children With Both ADHD and Autistic Issues